SharePoint/sp-dev-docs/docs/spfx/sharepoint-server-subscription-edition.md

 The dependencies for SPFx v1.4.1 frameworks, tools, and the associated versions don't match the same dependency matrix for the latest versions of SharePoint Framework.
 In these cases, you may need to install specific versions of the tools.
 We recommend you install Node.js v8.9.4, gulp v3.9.1, and Yeoman v2.0.6.

+> [!IMPORTANT]
+> The Yeoman generator for the SharePoint Framework, starting with v1.13.0, only supports projects for SharePoint Online.
+Learn more about this change in the [SharePoint Framework v1.13 release notes](release-1.13.md).
+However, SPFx 1.4.1 is only supported on Node.js v6 and Node.js v8.
+Therefore, you need to get the latest version of the Yeoman generator for the SharePoint Framework (v1.10.0) that works on the same version of Node.js (v6 or v8) that SPFx v1.4.1 is supported on.
+Solution structure is created then with the v1.4.1 version packages as long as you select the environmen target properly in the Yeoman generator flow.

 ## Manuals for web part development and deployment with SharePoint Framework

-Follow these steps for web part development and deployment with SharePoint Framework:

-1. Prepare the environment for SharePoint Framework development
-1. Develop SharePoint Framework web part
-1. Verify SharePoint Framework web part on local SharePoint workbench
-1. Deploy SharePoint Framework solution to the SharePoint Server

 ### Prepare the environment for SharePoint Framework development

 1. Install Node.js

-   Install **Node.js v8.9.4**; if you have **nvm** installed, use **nvm** to install **8.9.4**.
-Verify the version if you have **Node.js** installed.
+   Install [Node.js v8.9.4](https://nodejs.org/download/release/v8.9.4/); if you have installed nvm, you can use nvm to install `nvm install 8.9.4`

+   if you have installed Node.js, check the version

+   `node-v`
 1. Install Yeoman and Gulp

    Specify these versions:
-   - **npm install -g gulp@3.9.1**
+   - `npm install -g gulp@3.9.1`
-   - **npm install -g yo@2.0.6**
+   - `npm install -g yo@2.0.6`
 1. Install Yeoman SharePoint Generator

-   **npm install3 -g @microsoft/generator-sharepoint@1.9.1**.
-Although not the only option, version **1.9.1** can function appropriately.
+   `npm install-g @microsoft/generator-sharepoint@1.10.0`

 ### Develop SharePoint Framework web part

-1. Create a directory for SharePoint Framework solution with **md spfx-webpart-onprem**.
+1. Create a directory for SharePoint Framework solution.

+   `md spfx-webpart-onprem`

-1. Navigate to the above created directory with **cd spfx-webpart-onprem**.
+1. Navigate to the above created directory.

+   `cd spfx-webpart-onprem`

-1. Run Yeoman SharePoint Generator to create the solution with **yo @microsoft/sharepoint**.
+1. Run Yeoman SharePoint Generator to create the solution.

+    `yo @microsoft/sharepoint`

    The Yeoman SharePoint generator will allow you to provide details regarding the intended solution.